Horse Problems Database - Front End - Lameness

 You can view many of the Body Checkups on the how-to videos page.

-If your Body Checkup results are “probably subluxations”, call your certified equine chiropractor.
-Hopefully with a bit of luck, your horse lameness issue will be over. :)
+If your Body Checkup results are “probably misalignments”, call your TBT practitioner or certified equine chiropractor.
+Hopefully with a bit of luck, your horse lameness issue will be over with one visit. :)

 Best of luck to you!